mckennapsean/code-examples/LaTeX/README.md

 *Styles*

--  any necessary styles or files for LaTeX compilation
+-  only included to generate certain LaTeX files
+    - NOT covered by the sample code's license

 Compiling & Running Code
 ------------------------